 Facebook also provides an option to only enable autoplay under WiFi connections.

 1. First, log in to your Facebook account.
-On the top menu, click the down arrow icon, and then select Settings
+On the top menu, click the down arrow > Settings & Privacy > Settings.

 2. On the left sidebar, select Videos.